 Each research seminar develops these skill in its specific domain.

-Block V: master’s dissertation
+Block VI: master’s dissertation

 By means of the master’s dissertation, students show that they can act as lead authors of academic articles.